CamachoDejay/Teaching-ImageJ-FIJI/NorMIC-20201/Day_2_Macro_recording/README.md

 Hints:

-* Have a look at the [built in macro functions for File](https://imagej.nih.gov/ij/developer/macro/functions.html#F)
+* Have a look at the [built-in macro functions for File](https://imagej.nih.gov/ij/developer/macro/functions.html#F)

   * `File.openDialog`
   * `File.getName`